 My name is Laura Disharoon (she/her/hers).
-I am a Registered Dietitian Nutritionist (RD or RDN) with over twelve years of clinical nutrition experience and a passion for digestive health.
-I also live with Irritable Bowel Syndrome (IBS) myself, and I have experienced first-hand the discomfort, embarrassment, and anxiety that digestive issues can cause.
+I am a Registered Dietitian Nutritionist (RD or RDN) with over thirteen years of clinical nutrition experience and a passion for digestive health.
+I also live with Irritable Bowel Syndrome (IBS) myself, and I am all to familiar with the discomfort, embarrassment, and anxiety that digestive issues can cause.

 I became a dietitian because of my love of science, people, and food.
 I hold a BS in Biology from UCLA, as well as an MS in Nutrition and Applied Physiology from Columbia University Teachers College.
 I completed my dietetic internship at San Francisco State University in 2008.
 I have a solid foundation in clinical nutrition and education, having worked extensively with clients one-on-one as well as in groups (in person and online).
 I consider myself an extrovert, and I love engaging with people in these different forums.